Rehab Centers Santa Rosa, NM

 Services provided:

-• HIV/AIDS counseling, educational support and hepatitis education, counseling and support
+• Health education services, hepatitis education, counseling and support and counseling for groups

 • Residential treatment for substance abuse